redbrick/docs/docs/services/exposed.md

 	- [URL Shortener](shlink.md)
 	- [Plausible Analytics](plausible.md) at [plausible.redbrick.dcu.ie](https://plausible.redbrick.dcu.ie)
 - **Notes**:
-	- all web traffic is routed through [traefik](traefik.md)
+	- All web traffic is routed through [traefik](traefik.md) on the [bastion VM](./bastion-vm.md)
-	- all new services will be deployed here
+	- All new services will be deployed here
 	- Most services here are deployed as docker containers but there's no reason you couldn't use any of the other [nomad drivers](https://developer.hashicorp.com/nomad/docs/drivers)
 	- For more information see redbrick's [Nomad repo](https://github.com/redbrick/nomad)